anyazorin/Tech-NYU-TechTreks-RubberDuckyExtension/README.md

 # RubberDuckyExtension
-Chrome Extension for a RUbber Ducky Companion :)
+Chrome Extension for a Rubber Ducky Companion :)